HenriqueGanz/HenriqueGanz/README.md

 ### Hi there, I'am Henrique 👋

-I'am a `front-end developer`, and I keep studying to become a `Fullstack` developer by Rocketseat [www.rocketseat.com.br].
+I'am a `front-end developer`, and I keep studying to become a `Fullstack` developer.

 - 🔭 Nowadays I’m working on lots of projects
 - 🌱 Technologies I’m currently learning: